bpinzone/a_life_of_resonance/potential_topics.md

 words, creation, confession, and the eucharist

-maths, math, free will, materialism, and a personal God.
+minds, math, free will, materialism, and a personal God.

-academic Institutionalisation and beauty
+academic Institutionalization and beauty

 emotions power the journey